-Around half of all people who develop a pulmonary embolism do so while they’re in hospital.
+Around half of all people with a pulmonary embolism get it while they’re in hospital.

-Less commonly, you might have a condition that causes your blood to clot more easily than normal, such as cancer and cancer treatments such as chemotherapy and radiotherapy.
+Less commonly, you might have a condition that causes your blood to clot more easily than normal, such as cancer, or cancer treatments such as chemotherapy and radiotherapy.

 Other factors that increase your risk of developing a pulmonary embolism include:

 - pregnancy – your risk is increased for up to 6 weeks after giving birth